Nuclear Magnetic Resonance

 Access

-Users are required to submit the training request via iLab and attend the induction and training.
-After training, a user's ICON account will be setup.
-(ICON is the automation software for routine analysis) The instrument access allows walk-up session, thus booking in advance is not required.
+Users from subscribed research groups are offered free training.
+After training, a user's ICON account will be setup (ICON is the automation software for routine analysis).
+The instrument operation allows walk-up access, thus booking in advance is not required.
+Please read the NMR access guideline and ensure to well understand the access requirement.

 Training materials include: Induction form, Standard operating procedure.